Have you hit a wall in your content creation strategy? Are you struggling to come up with new content ideas?

 - You Save Time – By going back into old content to find ways to repurpose it, you’re saving yourself time.
 You save time from stressing, from wondering if something is going to land with your audience well, and you save the time you’d be putting into brand new ideas.

 - You Build Consistency & Credibility – When you rediscover content that was received well for your blog and then you create more from it, you’re creating consistency and credibility for your blog.
 You know what your focus and mission are for blogging and you’re excited to build on that by reworking old content.

-- It Boosts Your SEO – When you add in links to older and relevant blog posts into your new ones, it boosts your SEO.
+- It Boosts Your SEO – When you add in links to older and relevant blog posts into your new ones, especially if you sought upon services like Wisconsin SEO Company, it boosts your SEO.

 7 WAYS TO REPURPOSE OLD CONTENT:

 1. Write A New Blog Post As A Follow-Up To An Old One // This is definitely one of the most popular ways (and one of my favorite ways) to repurpose old blog content.
 When I go into my analytics or comments section and see that a certain post did really well and continues to, often times, I’ll write a similar post to it.
 This can be a follow-up post or a completely new post but on the same topic.

 For example, in 2016, I wrote this blog post: How To Come Up With New Blog Post Ideas.
 After going back through old posts and seeing how well that one was received, I did a bit of a follow-up to it: How To Generate New Blog Post Ideas.

 2. Do A Round-Up Post Of A Certain Topic // If there’s a certain topic you’re a pro at, it’s key to revisit them to reintroduce them to your readers!
 You’re picking up new readers all of the time and chances are, they probably aren’t going back and reading all of the blog posts you’ve ever written.
 So, bring the best content right to them.